|Subscribe to the Moving to Portland Newsletter|

 - Autos in the Neighborhood You’ll see a variety of autos as the neighborhood since it attracts many visitors to its markets and shops.

 - 6Biking Quality is high.
-Hollywood has two miles of bike lanes.
+Hollywood has three miles of bike lanes.

 - Schools Elementary and Middle: Laurelhurst K-8 School and Fernwood 2-8.
 High school: Grant High School.